-Watkins soon landed a job at Enron, married a fellow Texan, and gave birth to a daughter, Marion.
+A few years after graduation, Watkins landed a job at Enron, married a fellow Texan, and gave birth to a daughter, Marion.
 She was successful at Enron and was promoted to vice president.
 Everything in her life was going well, until she began to uncover the unethical accounting practices at Enron.
 She was faced with a number of real-life ethical dilemmas that would prove to have dire consequences for her and thousands of others.

 On paper, it is easy to know right from wrong.
 In the real world, however, things are often more complicated.
 In Watkins’ situation, the crimes she uncovered were being committed by people who wielded a lot of power and could fire her if they chose to.
-Losing her job would put her family’s well being in jeopardy.
-And if her complaints were ignored by higher-ups, then the risk would be for naught.
+Losing her job would put her family’s well-being in jeopardy.
 However, if she did nothing and let the situation continue, she could be considered guilty by association.
 Watkins knew that her conscience would not let her ignore the situation.
 In the end, Watkins was not the only person who knew about the fraud at Enron, but she was the only person to come forward and report it.

 There were, however, a few problems with this success story.
 The company was spending millions and millions of dollars, but Broadband was generating very little revenue in return.
 In fact, by the end of 2000, Broadband had 900 employees, yet only 300 customers had signed up for the service.
-With those numbers, for the company to make money customers would have to pay $700 per movie—not exactly a smart business plan.
 Furthermore, almost all of the 900 employees had spent their careers in the energy sector and did not have the necessary qualifications to be working for an Internet provider.
 Soon it became apparent that virtually no one knew what they were doing.
 As a seasoned professional, Watkins realized she had made a big mistake by joining the department.

 Even though Broadband’s losses began to mount, Enron’s annual report did not reflect these losses.
 Watkins wondered how that could be.
 After doing some investigating on her own, Watkins discovered that Enron was part of “the worst accounting fraud I’ve ever seen.”
 Numbers were being manipulated, losses were being disguised, and people were covering it up.
-Watkins also discovered the “Jason” deals that kept hundreds of million of dollars off the books.
 Instead of reporting these staggering losses, Enron reported $425 million in earnings for the first three months of 2001.
 Watkins knew something was wrong.
 Senior executives were selling their own stock in the company as fast as they could.
 One executive personally made over $33 million from selling stock in a span of just eight months.
-A Wall Street analyst later said that Enron was flunking the smell test— the numbers just did not add up.
+A Wall Street analyst later said that Enron was flunking the smell test—the numbers just did not add up.

 Because Watkins had a master’s degree in accounting, she was able to figure out who was behind the corrupt practices at Enron and who was covering them up.
 She decided to blow the whistle on those involved.
 She initially wrote a letter to CEO Ken Lay.
 She believed that if he knew what she had uncovered, he would remedy the situation and save the company.
 She was sure that he would do the right thing.
 In her letter, she laid out the evidence and warned him, “I am incredibly nervous that we will implode in a wave of accounting scandals.”
 She wanted assurances that he would investigate her findings and make appropriate changes.
 Lay responded by asking a few top executives to look into the allegations, and in return, they told him there was nothing to worry about.